 This component transforms system inputs, i.e., crisp numbers, into fuzzy sets.
 The Fuzzification Module divides an input signal into the following five different states:

 - LP : X is a Large Positive.

 - MP : X is a Medium Positive.

 - MN : X is a Medium Negative.

 - LN : X is a Large Negative.

 The inference engine is responsible for determining the degree of match between rules defined by experts and the current fuzzy input.
 Depending upon the matching degree, the system determines the rule to be implemented according to the given fuzzy input value.
 Later, it develops control actions, which is a combination of all the implemented or applied rules.

 Finally, the defuzzification process transforms fuzzy sets into crisp numbers, which are acceptable by users.
 Numerous techniques for converting fuzzy sets into crisp numbers are available.
 Therefore, it is important to choose the best suitable technique.

-The below table shows some major differences between a classical set or crisp set and a fuzzy set.
+The following table enumerates the major differences between a classical set or a crisp set and a fuzzy set.

 |Classical Set||Fuzzy Set|